open-telemetry/opentelemetry.io/templates/language-docs/instrumentation.md

 ---
-title: "Instrumentation"
+title: Instrumentation
 weight: 3
 ---

 This page should be a human readable guide to instrumentation in the language.

 The main topics to cover will be creating and annotating spans, creating and annotating metrics, how to pass context, and (if available) a guide to automatic instrumentation in the language.

-# Creating Spans
+## Creating Spans

-## Attributes
+### Attributes

-### Semantic Attributes
+#### Semantic Attributes

-## Events
+### Events

-# Creating Metrics
+## Creating Metrics

 As the metrics API remains unstable, metrics documentation can be deferred

-# Propagators and Context
+## Propagators and Context

-# Automatic Instrumentation
+## Automatic Instrumentation

 If this is available, then this section should cover: